Resources for Current Tuck Students

 Career services also have expertise in creating an energy pathway.
 Reach out to Sarah DiGiacomo to start your tailored experience!

-Did you know the Revers Center for Energy has a Career Exploration Fund?
+Did you know the Revers Center for Energy, Sustainability and Innovation has a Career Exploration Fund?
 A gift by Thad Hill T’95 enables students who want to network or attend conferences to explore careers in energy.
 If you have ideas about how to expand your energy universe, reach out to us to discuss!

 “Personally, being a fellow was a reminder to hold myself accountable for my goal at Tuck - to develop my knowledge and network on the energy industry.
 It has also been a platform for me to get to know people through connecting and sharing."